0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 It accounts for adequate rest and sleep, maintaining one's health, childcare, relationships, and community.
 It is the equivalent to the time spent surviving in nature--foraging for food, searching for shelter, but set in a modern milieu—shopping, chores, and conducting economic transactions.
 Reproductive time is always subject to the dominant time of its age, be that irreversible time, chronological time, or spectacular time.
-The economy considers reproductive time as _secondary_ concerns.
+The economy considers reproductive time as a _secondary_ concern.
 As such, health, aging, and childcare are continually sidelined by the economy as externalities that have no bearing on the production of products and services.
-Reproductive time is presented as the realm of the domestic, as feminine, and as such has is considered invisible and intuitive--which is to say, lacking in thought and rigor.[^garbes]
+Reproductive time is presented as the realm of the domestic, as feminine, and as such is considered invisible and intuitive--which is to say, lacking in thought and rigor.[^garbes]
 Reproductive time is, in fact, the opposite--
 <span className="note"><small>To quote Marx describing the revolutionary proletarian: _'I am nothing and I should be everything.'_ (Marx 1975, p.
 254).</small>it produces the visible workforce,</span>
 and a lot of emotion and thought is put into care for the people who become the fundamental basis of the economy.[^garbes]